paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 ### Statutory Notes

 #### Constitutionality
-For information regarding constitutionality of section 641 of act June 19, 1934, as added by section 505(a) of Pub.
-L. 104–104, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Appendix 1, Acts of Congress Held Unconstitutional in Whole or in Part by the Supreme Court of the United States.
+For information regarding constitutionality of this section, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court.

 #### Effective Date
 Pub.
 L. 104–104, title V, § 505(b), Feb.
 8, 1996, 110 Stat.
 136, provided that: “The amendment made by subsection (a) [enacting this section] shall take effect 30 days after the date of enactment of this Act [Feb.
 8, 1996].”